consindo/jono.nz/source/me/index.md

 # About Me

 Hey, I'm Jono.

-I'm from New Zealand and currently working as a Graduate Developer at [Xero](https://xero.com).
-In my spare time, I make things (mostly software, sometimes video and other things), run & bike, and spend too much money (mostly on traveling <span class="emoji">🚀</span>).
+## Xero

+I'm currently a Product Owner at [Xero](https://www.xero.com) in Wellington, New Zealand.
+At the moment I'm part of the [bank feeds](https://www.xero.com/features-and-tools/accounting-software/bank-connections/) team, making sure that transactions from thousands of financial institutes get into Xero every single day.

+Previously, I was a Software Engineerer on our the platform team, where I was responsible for designing and delivering a large-scale Kubernetes deployment, as well as improving and supporting a large Windows deployment, for all of Xero.

+Before that, I was a Graduate Developer - still at Xero!

+## Sandfield

+I was employed as an Intern at [Sandfield](https://www.sandfield.co.nz) in Auckland, New Zealand from November 2016 - September 2017.
+I worked with the [Crossfire EDI](http://crossfireedi.com/) team where we built a web app for customers to manage their orders, products, and EDI implementations.

+Through the creation of this app, we saw a significant reduction in support time and costs for the Crossfire EDI product.

+## Side Projects

+### Waka

+[Waka](https://waka.app) is a progressive web app for getting around Auckland, Wellington, and Christchurch.
+It uses GTFS and real-time data to provide an easy way to check lines and schedules on the go.

+### Other Projects

+Unfortunately, I've had to cancel a few side projects.

+[Nitro](https://github.com/nitrotasks/nitro) was a beautiful way to get things done, across lots of devices.

+[Transfer](https://dymajo.com/transfer) was a great FTP + SFTP app for Windows.

-In my spare time, I like to distract myself with side projects.
-I helped build [Gradiator](https://launchpad.net/gradiator) (a CSS gradients app), [Nitro](https://github.com/nitrotasks/nitro) (a task management app) and [Lightread](https://github.com/stayradiated/LightRead), which [won the first Ubuntu App Showdown](http://www.omgubuntu.co.uk/2012/08/ubuntu-app-showdown-winners-announced).
-I also made [Stormcloud](https://github.com/consindo/stormcloud), a weather app that was [the best selling app in the Ubuntu Store ever](http://www.omgubuntu.co.uk/tag/stormcloud).
-Unfortunately software is hard to maintain, so after losing interest, all the apps are no longer supported.
-On the positive side, they're all open source which means you can download, modify, and do almost anything you like with the code.
+I also helped build [Gradiator](https://launchpad.net/gradiator) (a CSS gradients app), [Lightread](https://github.com/stayradiated/LightRead) - which [won the first Ubuntu App Showdown](http://www.omgubuntu.co.uk/2012/08/ubuntu-app-showdown-winners-announced), and [Stormcloud](https://github.com/consindo/stormcloud) - a weather app that was [the best selling app in the Ubuntu Store ever](http://www.omgubuntu.co.uk/tag/stormcloud).

-*But Jono, that was 2012-2013!
-What have you been doing since?* In 2014, I realized that building open source apps isn't sustainable without a business plan, so I put some effort into school, tried to get a few scholarships, and took a trip overseas.
-In 2015, I moved to Auckland, started University, started working on a new app, and then took three months for another trip around the world.

-In 2017, I worked as an Intern at [Sandfield](https://www.sandfield.co.nz/) and graduated from University.
-I also built [Waka](https://waka.app), a progressive web app for getting around Auckland & Wellington.
-[I'm currently working at Xero](/work), and trying to go live with Nitro 3.
-[Sign up to get early access](http://nitrotasks.com).
+These projects have not been maintained, but the source code is available to download and modify.

 ## Get in touch

 I like talking to people!
 [Email me](mailto:jono@jonocooper.com) if you want to chat, work together, or just hang out.

 You can also check out my [blog](/archives), [Twitter](https://twitter.com/consindo), and [GitHub](https://github.com/consindo).